ustwo/ustwo.com-frontend/README.md

 [single-page application][2].
 We chose [React.js][3] as a main JavaScript technology enabling us to do this, since it has built in support to render pages on the server side too (called isomorphic rendering).
-This way we could keep the loading and rendering performance snappy on mobile and let visitors see content without an extra data loading step after the initial page load.
-To do this work we put a small Node backend server in place.
+This way we could keep the initial rendering performance snappy on mobile and let visitors see content without an extra data loading step which usually happens with most client side JavaScript framework.
+To enable server side rendering and to have proper URLs, we put a small Node backend server behind our app.

-Our content management system behind this is a Wordpress instance which doesn't actually render the pages itself, but instead serves content up via [WP API][4] through a mixture of standard and customised JSON REST API endpoints making the vast majority of the content editable.
+Our content management system behind this is a Wordpress instance which doesn't actually render the pages itself, but instead serves content up via [WP API][4] through a mixture of standard and customised JSON REST API endpoints, making the vast majority of the content editable.

 ## Tech stack